webpack-contrib/sass-loader/README.md

 }
 ```

-Example where the `sass-loader` loader uses the `node-sass` implementation:
+Example where the `sass-loader` uses the `node-sass` implementation:

 **package.json**